 Fractional payments can not only increase immediate purchasing power for some, but are also often a means of smoothing out spending for others, thus preserving both purchasing power and savings.

-This is all the more true given that consumers have a variety of reasons for using split payments: they may want to deal with unforeseen circumstances, or give in to an impulse purchase.
+This is all the more true given that consumers have a wide variety of reasons for using split payments: they may want to deal with unforeseen circumstances, or give in to an impulse purchase.
 Particularly in the latter case, the ease of the process (it only takes a few seconds for the customer, and doesn't interrupt the act of purchase as they don't have to provide proof of solvency or identity of any kind) is a major trigger.

 A competitive factor for companies